Network Infrastructure · UPS Selection Guide

 Voice continuity requires network continuity — which requires power continuity

-VoIP phones are typically powered by PoE from the network switch — so protecting the switch protects the phones.
-But the VoIP gateway or call server has different runtime requirements.
-In a power event, voice communication is often the most critical operational capability to maintain.
-Emergency calls, customer service operations, and internal coordination all depend on it.
-VoIP infrastructure typically requires longer runtime than data-only equipment — enough to maintain voice service through a longer outage event, not just bridge a momentary interruption.
+VoIP phones are usually powered by PoE from the switch, so protecting the switch protects the phones.
+The gateway or call server is the separate concern.
+In a power event, voice is often the most critical capability to keep — emergency calls, customer service, and internal coordination all depend on it.
+VoIP infrastructure typically needs longer runtime than data-only equipment: enough to ride through a longer outage, not just a momentary blip.

 Runtime planning: size for the gateway plus the PoE switch powering the phones.
-A 30-minute runtime target is common for VoIP infrastructure — longer than the 10–15 minutes typical for data-only network equipment.
+A 30-minute target is common for VoIP — longer than the 10–15 minutes typical for data-only equipment.

 UPS requirements